Stephen A. Smith Is A Good Cable News Pundit, Really

 Instead of a dead-eyed ex-Jets QB wondering how life brought him to this place, check out Stephen A. as he efficiently and mercillessly pants Bolling over the frequency and quality of Trump’s Twitter feed.

-Leave aside whether Smith is qualified to weigh in on this topic (he isn’t), and focus on his smooth yet rapid-fire delivery buttressed by solid reasoning.
-He is firm and self-assured, without coming across like a scold or an aggrieved liberal with his knickers in a twist.
-For the viewer, he presents an appealing argument, while Bolling works himself into a flustered, sputtering quasi-snit.
+Leave aside whether Smith is qualified to weigh in on this topic (he isn’t), and focus on his smooth yet rapid-fire delivery.
+He is firm and self-assured, without coming across like a scold or an aggrieved liberal with his knickers in a twist, and while his rhetoric isn’t profound or complex, this too works in his favor.
+He even adds a deft note of humility, stating outright that he lacks the expertise and knowledge of his fellow panelists.
+For the viewer, he presents an appealing case, whereas his ‘opponent,’ Eric Bolling, loses points every second he spends in a flustered, sputtering, quasi-snit.

 Again, we’re not scoring this like an Oxford debate, because that is not the job of a cable news panel show.
 It’s entertainment, if a pretty toxic and addictive brand of entertainment, and so of course Stephen A. can seamlessly transition from a sports hot take merchant to this medium.
 After all, save for the need to have handy a few newsy talking points, there’s not much daylight between this and Smith’s current gig.